What is childminding?

 later years childminder: who care for children over the age of five.
 They are registered on the compulsory and/or voluntary part of the Childcare Register.

-Childminders can be an early years and later years childminder by registering on both registers.
+You can be both types by registering on both registers.

-Ofsted ensures that childminders, and all people over 16 who live and work on the premises, are suitable to care for children and that childminders' homes are safe, child-friendly places.
+Ofsted makes sure childminders and people over 16 years who live and work on the premises, are suitable to care for children and that childminders' homes are safe, child-friendly places.

 Ofsted is responsible for registering and inspecting childminders to make sure that early years childminders are able to meet the requirements of the Early Years Foundation Stage (EYFS).

-Early Years Foundation Stage (EYFS) is a statutory framework setting the standards for learning, development and care for children from birth to five.
+Early Years Foundation Stage (EYFS) is a tool we use to set the standards for learning, development and care for children from birth to five.

 The EYFS document contains information about the duty placed on providers to comply with the statutory learning and development requirements, assessment, safeguarding and welfare requirements for all children up to 31 August following their fifth birthday.

 Before you can be registered on the Early Years Register you will need to demonstrate to Ofsted how you will meet these statutory requirements and how you will promote good outcomes for children.
 This will be covered in more detail in your local authority approved training course.